guillaumepommey/guillaumepommey.github.io/_pages/research.md

 ## Work in progress

-Flexibility-security trade-off with unobservable investments (with L. Bozzoli)
+Flexibility-security trade-off in agency contracts (with L. Bozzoli)

 A mechanism design approach to property rights